cheshrkat/blogger-archive-converter/readme.md

 ## Intended use cases

 This tool will help you migrate content from Blogger to a new solution.
 It is not a drop-in solution for any specific blog tool, the idea is to generate source files you can copy and paste into your new blog project.

+Be aware this is a pretty rough conversion so you must inspect the output yourself before you rely on it.
+The project has been hacked together in holiday breaks, has no tests and generally... use at your own risk ;)

 I expect most people will want to customise: